18F/tock-blocks/README.md

 cd tock-blocks
 ```

-## Run the tock blocks

-`python server.py -p tock-blocks -u firstName.lastName -s YYYY-MM-DD -e YYYY-MM-DD`

-It will then print out an array of your major blocks of projects (rounded to the nearest 5%), as well of a list of other projects that are greater than 2.5% of your time.

-### Running the Regular Utilization Report
+## Running the Regular Utilization Report
 1. Set TOCK_API_KEY environment variable with `export TOCK_API_KEY=<your_key>`.
 You can obtain an API Key by requesting one from the Tock dev team.
-2. `cd tock-blocks`
+2. Navigate to the tock-blocks directory: `cd tock-blocks`
-3. Make sure it is running in Python 3.
+3. Make sure your terminal is running in Python 3.
 Verify by checking `pyenv local`
-4. Running the command ` python server.py`.
-5. Options will default to producing a utilization report for the past three months.
+4. Running the command `python server.py`.
+This will generate a utilization report for a list of users supplied in `users.csv` for the past year by pulling in information from tock and then output it as a `.csv` file named `utilization-summary-YYYY-MM-DD.csv`.
-6. Additional options:
+5. Additional options:
     * `-p tock-blocks`: run the `tock-blocks` command line summary of the application
-    * `-b','--beginmonth`: choose a start date other than the default (a full year ago) beginning month can be up to a year ago.
+    * `-b','--beginmonth`: choose a start date other than the default (a full year ago) but beginning month can be up to a year ago.
 Months must be the full name with capitalization i.e "September" or "July".
     * `'-l','--lastmonth'`: choose a start date other than the default (current month)
     * `'-f', '--file'`: a json file to process the information.
-5. Upload file to google drive, outfile.csv.
+6. Upload file to google drive, outfile.csv.
-6. Make sure to add a column to the right of the last month in the existing google utilization sheet.
+7. Make sure to add a column to the right of the last month in the existing google utilization sheet.
 It needs to be to the right to maintain the formatting of months rather than the average column.
-7. Copy and paste (only highlighting A1 in the exiting spreadsheet) from outfile.csv to existing Acqstack utilization file.
+8. Copy and paste (only highlighting A1 in the exiting spreadsheet) from outfile.csv to existing Acqstack utilization file.

+## Run the tock blocks

+`python server.py -p tock-blocks -u firstName.lastName -s YYYY-MM-DD -e YYYY-MM-DD`

+It will then print out an array of your major blocks of projects (rounded to the nearest 5%), as well of a list of other projects that are greater than 2.5% of your time.

 ### Optional Parameters
 `-u` users: the user or users you would like to find tock entries for.